Welcome to The Buster Foundation Pit Bull Education and Rescue!

 So You Want to Adopt a Buster Dog . . .

-Adopting a Buster dog requires a tax deductible donation of $200 for adult dogs, and $300 for puppies under 6 months of age.
-This means that at the end of the year you can list this as a charitable contribution on your tax return.
-Your donation helps us cover the cost of veterinary expenses, dog food, and in some cases boarding expenses.
+Adopting a Buster dog requires a donation of $300 (effective April 1, 2014).
+Check with your tax preparer, this may be considered a charitable contribution which can be listed on your yearly tax return.
+Your donation helps us cover the cost of veterinary expenses, dog food, and in some cases boarding expenses. **Some dogs have discounted adoption fees, which will be mentioned on their individual bio page.**

 Before Adoption, all Buster dogs are: